|UK Micros of the 1980s|

 All of this changed very suddenly in the February of 1980 when the Sinclair ZX80 burst onto the market.

 This was something quite new and different.
-Science of Cambridge, which is what Clive Sinclair's computer company was initially called, had already produced a low cost microprocessor trainer called the MK14 but the ZX80 was a real computer.
+Science of Cambridge, which is what Clive Sinclair's computer company was initially called, had already produced a low cost microprocessor trainer called the MK14 but the ZX80 was a real computer - it had a case!

 It came complete in its own case, with full keyboard, used a TV as a monitor and you could have it all for £79.95 (about £300/$450 in today's money) .
 Of course it wasn't quite as good as this makes it sound.
 In particular, if you bought it at this price you had to put your ZX80 together from a kit.
 A fully finished machine cost £99.95 which was still very reasonable (£400/$600 in today's money).